Samizo-AITL/mems-ana/mems-ana_core/index.md

 permalink: /mems-ana_core/
 ---

-# mems-ana_core
+# 🧠 mems-ana_core

 **mems-ana_core** is a calibrated **Reduced Order Model (ROM)** for
-rectangular MEMS diaphragms with Si + PZT unimorph actuation.
+rectangular MEMS diaphragms with **Si + PZT unimorph actuation**.

-It is designed for **pre-FEM analysis** and enables consistent evaluation of:
+It is designed explicitly for **pre-FEM analysis**, providing a compact but
+physically consistent framework to evaluate:

-- Natural frequencies
+- 🟦 Natural frequencies
-- Frequency response functions (FRF)
+- 📈 Frequency response functions (FRF)
-- Center displacement
+- 📍 Center displacement
-- Electrical terminal behavior (V–I)
+- ⚡ Electrical terminal behavior (V–I)

-within a single, physically consistent framework.
+—all within a **single, unified electromechanical model**.

 ---